plotly/plotly.py-docs/python/texttemplate.md

 ```
 ### Set Date in Text Template
 The following example shows how to show date by setting [axis.type](https://plot.ly/python/reference/#layout-yaxis-type) in [funnel charts](https://plot.ly/python/funnel-charts/).
+As you can see [textinfo](https://plot.ly/python/reference/#funnel-textinfo) and [texttemplate](https://plot.ly/python/reference/#funnel-texttemplate) have the same functionality when you want to determine 'just' the trace information on the graph.

 ```python
 from plotly import graph_objects as go